jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 Now we have effectively achieved division by 128 with a minimum of instructions.
 But these two steps can often be very far removed from each other in the code, making it really hard to keep track of things.

-To complicate matters further, our fuel value is stored as a 16 bit number, so instead of using the __mul__ instruction, we will often call the 8x16 multiply routine, which  multiplies an 8-bit number with r7:r6, and produces a 24-bit result in r7:r6:r5 - and then we often later call it again, which effectively discards the low byte r5, again in a very subtle, easy-to-miss way.
+To complicate matters further, our fuel value is stored as a 16 bit number, so instead of using the __mul__ instruction, we will often call the 8x16 multiply routine __04D9__, which  multiplies an 8-bit number with r7:r6, and produces a 24-bit result in r7:r6:r5 - and then we often later call it again, which effectively discards the low byte r5, again in a very subtle, easy-to-miss way.
+Think of it like this: if the routine takes r7:r6 as input, and returns r7:r6:r5 as output, then simply chaining multiple calls is going to result in a division by 256 each time!

 In the fuel adjustment routine we're looking at here, the left-shifts are tracked using the variable 50h.
 This location keeps track of the number of times we need to multiply by two to get the denominator to come out right.
 But there are complications with that too, which are explained later.

 One more slight complication is that while most fuel adjustments are in this multiplier form, a few (including warmup enrichment) are represented as additive values.
-This doesn't really complicate most of the routine though, because the logic of combining the adjustments is hidden away in two helper routines, 1DF0 and 1DE7.
+This doesn't really complicate most of the routine though, because the logic of combining all the adjustments together is hidden away in two helper routines, 1DF0 and 1DE7.
 You can think of 1DF0 as a routine that handles multiplier values, and 1DE7 as an extension of 1DF0 that handles additive values.
 You'll see one or the other of these routines being called after a map lookup throughout this routine, so knowing this in advance should help a bit.
-The actual details of these two routines are a little tricky, and are explained in the Appendix.
+The actual details of these two routines are explained in the Appendix.

 ## FQS, intake air temperature, and altitude
 On to the routine itself - it all starts with this section: